 How fast can I drive my jet ski?

-Usually, your speed will be drastically limited when near the shore or within a certain range of it, with limits easing beyond it.
-Make sure you look out for speed limit signage.
+Usually, your speed will be drastically limited when nearer the shore or within a certain range of it, with limits easing beyond that, but make sure you look out for speed limit signage out on the water.
+Organised races will always occur in a restricted area of water, and such is the nature of a race; speed limits won't apply then.

 What safety equipment do I need when driving a jet ski?

-While there are no firm jet ski safety rules in place regarding equipment, you can follow our tips for best practice to ensure you always have a fun and safe experience.
+While there are no firm jet ski safety rules regarding equipment, you can follow our tips to ensure you always have a fun and safe experience.

-It’s a good idea to have the following to ensure your safety when driving your jet ski:
+It’s always a good idea to have the following when driving your jet ski:

 • A life jacket—no matter how good a swimmer you are, you must wear a life jacket.
 As stated by the RYA, “it will turn an unconscious person into a safe position and requires no subsequent action by the user to maintain this position.”